MichaelCurrin/dev-resources/resources/maker-projects/arduino/index.md

 tutorials:
   - title: Arduino Guide
     url: https://www.arduino.cc/en/Guide
-    description: Covers models, IDEs online and offline, and links for learning including and intro and use of libraries
+    description: Covers models, IDEs online and offline, and links for learning including and intro and use of libraries.
+Also under each model there are instructions for setting up an IDE and adding a basic blink sketch to the Arduino.

 link_sections:
   - title: Editors